 Children in Zimbabwe believe that Santa Claus brings them there presents early on Christmas Day, ready to show their friends at Church and at the parties.

 Only the main room in the house is often decorated in Zimbabwe.
-Some Zimbabweans have a traditional 'European' Christmas Tree, but they decorate the room with plants like Ivy.
+Some Zimbabweans have a traditional 'European' Christmas Tree, but they decorate the room with plants.
 This is draped around the whole of the top of room.

-The Christmas Cards that are used in Zimbabwe sometimes have African pictures on them, such as wild animals, but most are imported so they have the traditional 'snow scenes' and pictures of the Christmas story on them.
+The Christmas Cards that are used in Zimbabwe sometimes have pictures on them including wild animals, but most are imported so they have the traditional 'snow scenes' and pictures of the Christmas story on them.

 The special food eaten at Christmas in Zimbabwe is Chicken with rice.
-Chicken is a very expensive food in Zimbabwe and is a special treat for Christmas.
-This is often eaten at the Christmas Day parties.
+Chicken used to be an expensive food in Zimbabwe.
+Chicken and rice is often eaten at the Christmas Day parties.

 The streets in the big cities also can have colorful Christmas lights.